-Lisa Eichler, Managing Director Climate & ESG Solutions at Ortec Finance, said: “Climate change is a key systemic risk and will undoubtedly affect the performance of investments.
+Lisa Eichler, former Managing Director Climate & ESG Solutions at Ortec Finance, said: “Climate change is a key systemic risk and will undoubtedly affect the performance of investments.
 Crucially, there is no way to diversify this risk away, which highlights how important it is to reflect it in the assumptions and economic models underlying the asset liability modelling and strategic asset allocation.
 This will ensure funds can manage their funding ratios in a way that is climate-informed.”

 Ortec Finance and Cambridge Econometrics have developed a new methodology for embedding climate risk into top-down macro-economic modelling and scenario sets.
 Ortec Finance’s systemic climate risk-aware ALM incorporates this information to project how a series of different climate change scenarios would affect strategic investment parameters.
 Investors can leverage this information to inform their strategic asset allocation decisions.

-Willemijn Verdegaal, Managing Director Climate & ESG Solutions, at Ortec Finance says that, while integrating climate risk at the strategic asset allocation level gives investors an advantage, there is more that can be done.
+Willemijn Verdegaal, former Managing Director Climate & ESG Solutions, at Ortec Finance says that, while integrating climate risk at the strategic asset allocation level gives investors an advantage, there is more that can be done.